PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_oscillators.md

 [Visit tutorial](tutorial_oscillators){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## The oscillations of the repressilator
+## Interpreting the repressilator's oscillations

 The figure below shows the results of our simulation by plotting the number of *X*, *Y*, and *Z* particles over time.
 As we can see, the system shows clear oscillatory behavior, with the concentrations of *X*, *Y*, and *Z* taking turns being at high concentration.